tsuzuki-nekozuki/my-python-scripts/image/stitch/README.md

 1. Use AKAZE to find keypoints
 2. Run Flann matcher and distance
 3. Calculate homography matrix
-4. Calculate size, offset and translation to match the image pair
+4. Calculate output size, offset and translation to align images
-5. Stitch the image and the base image
+5. Wrap and blend the second image with the base image

 ## Stitch your images
 ```bash